MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-case-queues-and-routing.md

 # Case queues and routing

-Customer Service Hub provides you with the ability to add a case to a queue, and save case records and route them to a queue.
+Customer Service allow you to add a case to a queue, save case records, and route them to a queue.

 ## Add a case to a queue